Quick answer

 If it still isn't working

-If the charger continues to blink red after these steps, you may need to escalate the issue:
+If the charger continues to show a red LED after these steps, you may need to escalate the issue:

 - Warranty Claim: Check if your battery or charger is still under warranty.
 Echo typically offers a limited warranty on their products.